 Part C (Medicare Advantage Plans)

 If you enroll in Part C, you cannot also enroll in Part A and Part B (traditional Medicare) and (optionally) Medicare Supplemental insurance.
 It’s either “A-B-Medigap” or “C” You can switch from A-B-Medigap to C, or vice versa, albeit with some potential but important restrictions.
+In the case where Medicare Advantage also covers prescription drugs, it is either “A-B-Medigap-D” or “C”.
+You can switch from “A-B-Medigap-D” to “C”, or vice versa, albeit with some potential but important restrictions.
 So, although your initial choice is not set in stone, you must think carefully about your decision (and timing) to switch.